Awarded "Legion of Merit" - 31 March 2015

 In 2010, the Army allowed me to leave the Ordnance Corps and join the Signal Corps after a 7.5 month long WOBC at Fort Gordon, GA, I finally became an official Army Computer Geek.

-I retired from the Army on 1 March 2015, and now help the Army via the Army Enterprise Service Desk-Worldwide (AESD-W)
+I retired from the Army on 1 March 2015, and now help the Army via the Army Enterprise Service Desk-Worldwide (AESD-W) as a contractor (which has no affiliation with this website).

 This website allows me to help people in all branches of the Military worldwide!!